Hakan Şükür

 Hakan Şükür (Shykyr; born 1 September 1971) is a Turkish former professional footballer who played as a striker.
 Nicknamed the "Bull of the Bosphorus" and Kral (king), he spent the majority of his professional career with Galatasaray, being a three-time Gol Kralı (Goal King, title and award given to the annual top goalscorer of the Süper Lig), representing the club in three different spells and winning a total of 14 major titles.

 Şükür represented Turkey a total of 112 times, scoring 51 goals, making him the nation's top goalscorer and 19th in the world at the time of his retirement.
 One of the most prolific strikers of the modern era, he netted 383 goals throughout his club career as well as the fastest ever in a World Cup, in 2002.
 He retired from football in 2008.

 In the 2011 general elections, he was elected as an Istanbul MP for the Justice and Development Party.
-He resigned from the party in December 2013, to serve as an independent.
-He is wanted for arrest in Turkey since August 2016 for being a member of Gülen movement and has lived in exile in the United States since mid 2016.
-On 14 July 2017, a decree was issued stating that all medals awarded to Hakan Şükür were to be revoked.
+He resigned from the party in December 2013, to serve as an independent MP.
+He has been wanted for arrest in Turkey since August 2016 for being a member of Gülen movement and has lived in exile in the United States since mid 2016.
+On 14 July 2017, a decree was issued by Erdoğan government stating that all medals awarded to Şükür were to be revoked.